EPIC Chips and Salsa Board

 Bread and Wine Dinner

 Once a quarter, our church asks its members who would be interested in intentionally opening their homes and sharing their tables with others.
-These dinners are called “Bread and Wine” as a way of seeing the life of Jesus as a practice of sharing communal meals.
+These dinners are called “Bread and Wine.”
 In offering our tables with folks we don’t know, it’s a great place to show hospitality and generosity, with new relationships!

 When Paul and I said yes, little did we know we’d have such a fun, memorable night.
 Honestly, people came as strangers and left as friends.